 I’m not even kidding, that’s how my brain works when I’m terrified.
 It just automatically comes up with ten different worst-case scenarios.
 Super embarrassing and not to mention, annoying as hell!

 I have read up on everything I can find on statistics, airplane facts, tips from pilots, tips from psychologists etc. But I still haven’t been able to cure my fear.
-I have also tried medication that was supposed to relax me, but instead, it made me feel trapped inside my body.
+I have also tried medication which was supposed to relax me, but instead, it made me feel trapped inside my body.
 I was freaking out on the inside while it felt like my body was sleeping.
 I could not open my eyes for more than a second at the time.
-Haha, a total disaster in other words.
+In other words, a total disaster!

 So instead, I have learned to cope with my fear and some tricks that make flying that little bit less awful.